-- When driving slowly on a public road, monitor the touchscreen to determine when Autopark has detected a parking space.
-When Autopark detects a potential parking space, the touchscreen displays a parking icon.
-Autopark detects parallel parking locations when driving below 15 mph (24 km/h) and perpendicular parking locations when driving below 10 mph (16 km/h).
+- While driving slowly on a public road, monitor the touchscreen to determine when Autopark has detected a parking space.
+The touchscreen will

 NoteThe parking icon appears only if the vehicle's position and/or the circumstances of the surrounding area are such that Autopark can determine an appropriate driving path.
 If Autopark cannot determine an appropriate path (for example, when driving on a narrow street where moving into the parking space causes the front of the vehicle to extend into the adjacent lane), you can either reposition the vehicle, find a different parking space, or park manually.

 - Check to determine if the detected parking space is appropriate and safe.
-If so, pull forward and stop approximately a car length ahead of the parking space (as you normally would when parallel parking or when backing into a perpendicular parking space).
+Pull forward and stop approximately one car length ahead of the parking space (as you normally would when parallel parking or when backing into a perpendicular parking space).

 - Release the steering wheel, shift Model Y into Reverse, then touch Start Autopark on the touchscreen.